ckhilpisch/ReadMe_Generator/README.md

 </ol>

 ## Description:
-a
+Things and things

 ## Installation:
-a
+put it on a website

 ## Usage:
-a
+User can make things happen

 ## Contributing:
-a
+Contribution

 ## Testing:
-a
+testing

 ## Questions:
 Have any questions about the app?
 Check out my Github Site:

-www.github.com/a
+www.github.com/ckhilpisch

 Feel free to drop me a line:
-<a class="link" href="mailto:a">a</a>
+<a class="link" href="mailto:ckhilpisch@gmail.com">ckhilpisch@gmail.com</a>

 ## License:
-Distributed under the Apache,GNU,MIT,BSD,Unlicense license.
+Distributed under the MIT license.